w3c/opentrack-cg/spec/model/overview.md

 * **[Competitors](#competitors)**. **[Athletes](#athletes)** or **[Teams](#teams)** that takes part in Athletics competitions.
 Athletes are defined by gender, age, nationality, affiliation to club and/or federation, and other personal information.

 * **[Athletics Events](#athletics-events)**.
-Sports organized occasion where Athletics competitions are planed and take place at a specific location during a period of time.
+Organized occasion where Athletics competitions are planed and take place at a specific location during a period of time.
 These events may have of different nature, depending on the disciplines, schedule, competitors, and scope (e.g., championships tournaments, leagues, etc.).
-Athletics events may include one or several [Athletics competitions] (e.g., [Summer Olympic Games](https://en.wikipedia.org/wiki/Athletics_at_the_Summer_Olympics) include 24 independent competition disciplines for men and 23 for women).
+Athletics events may include one or several [Athletics competitions](#athletics-competitions) (e.g., [Summer Olympic Games](https://en.wikipedia.org/wiki/Athletics_at_the_Summer_Olympics) include 24 independent competition disciplines for men and 23 for women).

 * **[Athletics Competitions](#athletics-competitions)**.
 Competition events corresponding to specific disciplines where competitors take part (e.g., 100m Men).
 Competitions are composed of one or more rounds.